ox-computing/solver-acceleration/README.md

-# Accelerating a linear solver for use with IPOPT using an FPGA
+# Accelerating IPOPT linear solver using an FPGA
 IPOPT is an open source nonlinear optimiser which requires a linear solver as part of its solving process.
 This repo contains the source code for a framework running this linear solver on an FPGA platform - specifically a Xilinx Alveo U50 card.
 The linear solver source code is modified from the Xilinx open source Vitis Solver Library (https://github.com/Xilinx/Vitis_Libraries/tree/master/solver) to be optimised for use with IPOPT.